UMWEDU/umw-giving-sync/_posts/2018-03-08-timeless-advice-can-will.md

 ---
 ID: 48127
-post_title: 'Timeless Advice From Dean Bushnell: You can if you will &#8230;'
+post_title: 'Timeless Advice: You can if you will &#8230;'
 author: Donna Harter
 post_excerpt: ""
 layout: post